Mary Paley Marshall

-Mary Marshall (née Paley; 24 October 1850 - 19 March 1944) was a British economist who in 1874 was one of the first women to take the Tripos examination at Cambridge University – although, as a woman, she was excluded from receiving a degree.
-She was one of a group of five women who were the first to be admitted to study at Newnham College, the second women's college to be founded at the University.
+Mary Marshall (née Paley; 24 October 1850 - 19 March 1944) was an English economist.
+In 1874, she was one of the first women to take the Tripos examination at Cambridge University – although, as a woman, she was excluded from receiving a degree.
+She was one of a group of five women who were the first to be admitted to study at Newnham College, the second women's college to be founded at the university.